AndreiLiachytski/simpleWebApp/README.md

-This simple WebApp, which should allow CRUD to perform <br> operations on employees.
-Is based on Spring and Tomcat.<br><br>
+This simple WebApp, which should allow CRUD to perform operations on employees.<br><br>
-It has next layers :<br>
+Contains next layers :<br>
-* Controllers<br>
+* Controller<br>
 simple RestController returning JSON<br>
 * Service<br>
-there is no business logic in this task,and the service just makes a DAO call<br>
+there is no business logic in this project, and the service just makes a DAO call<br>
 * DAO<br>
 based on JDBC Template and BeanPropertyRowMapper  <br>
 * DTO<br>
-contains two classes full and short Model<br>
+contains two classes full and short Model,<br>

-Swagger<br>
+  using Mapstruct for mapping dtos

+Swagger documentation is available at the following link<br>
 http://localhost:8080/docApi/swagger-ui.html